Scientific Rationale

 BV before 16 weeks multiplies preterm birth risk up to 5-fold

-40–50% of spontaneous preterm births linked to ascending genital infection
+~40% of spontaneous preterm births linked to ascending genital infection (Nadeau et al., 2016)

 This five-step causal chain is not a hypothesis in isolation — each link is supported by a substantial and growing body of peer-reviewed evidence.
 Circunaro's intervention targets the first link: suppressing the male anaerobic reservoir.